rdunklau/Gedit-checkpython/README.md

 Installation

-You will need both the pep8 and pyflakes modules, available from pypi.
+You will need both the pycodestyle(former pep8) and pyflakes modules, available from pypi.

 ```
   pip3 install pyflakes
-  pip3 install pep8
+  pip3 install pycodestyle # pep8 on older distros
 ```

 Copy (or clone) this repository in your gedit plugins directory (create it if it